 - A heart condition marked by episodes of rapid heart rate (paroxysmal supraventricular tachycardia).
 Adenosine is a prescription-only IV medicine approved to treat certain kinds of irregular heartbeat.
 This product can only be given by a healthcare provider.

 - Diagnosing heart disease.
 Adenosine is a prescription-only IV medicine approved to diagnose coronary artery disease.
 This product can only be given by a healthcare provider.

 Possibly Effective for

-Pregnancy and breast-feeding: Not enough is known about the use of adenosine during pregnancy and breast-feeding.
+Pregnancy and breast-feeding: There isn't enough reliable information to know if adenosine is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Do not take this combination

 Adenosine can slow down the heartbeat.
 Taking carbamazepine with adenosine might cause the heart to beat too slowly.

 Be cautious with this combination

 Methylxanthines interacts with ADENOSINE

 Methylxanthines might block the effects of adenosine.
 Adenosine is often used by doctors to do a test on the heart.
 This test is called a cardiac stress test.
 Stop taking methylxanthines at least 24 hours before a cardiac stress test.